-Now you know the features and differences between the best domain registrars, you can make the clear decision with the options.
+Now you know the features and differences between the best domain registrars, you can make a clear decision about the options.

-Namecheap – One of the best domain name registrars today for its affordable domain extensions, tons of unique TLDs and personal domains, plus a free DNS offer.
+Namecheap – One of the best domain name registrars today for its affordable domain extensions, tons of unique TLDs, and personal domains, plus free DNS and WHOIS privacy protection.
 Our #1 pick.

 All of the domain registrars that we’ve presented in this list are the best, so to speak, and they’re more than capable of handling any of your needs through your website’s lifespan while providing you with your desired domain.
 Choosing which one works best for you will depend on the details.